MatousMarik/AI/search/README.md

 ## Assignment 2: Uniform-cost search and Pac-Man

-This assignment consist of two parts — implementing uniform-cost search and agent for Pac-Man game.
+This assignment consists of two parts — implementing uniform-cost search and agent for Pac-Man game.

 ### 1. Uniform-cost search
 Write general-purpose implementation of uniform-cost search in [ucs.py](ucs.py).
 It should be able to search any problems implementing `Problem` interface, that can be found in [search_templates.py](search_templates.py).
 The search should return `Solution` instance if solution is found, otherwise `None`.